doodlebunnyhops/doodlebunnyhops.github.io/content/lore/quests/abandoned_mausoleum.md

 The Abandoned Mausoleum RP Set is packed with secrets, puzzles, and hidden lore waiting to be uncovered.
 Follow this guide to complete all 14 steps, unlock the glowing chair, and discover the mysteries within.

-Side note from Daisy :/ I lost power...
-LOL so um I'll try my best to update when i can :hearts:

 _prefer a video walk through? here's who I suggest!_

 {{< expand title="Walkthrough Vids" >}}